AKSHAT-MITTAL22/Akshat_Mittal_INBT01217_JULY_2023/README.md

 # IneuBytes_Data_Science_Projects_July-2023
 - Name: AKSHAT MITTAL
 - Regd No.: INBT01217
-- This repository consists of the projects during the internship period with the iNeuBytes.
+- This repository consists of the projects during the Data Science internship period with the iNeuBytes.

 # Task 1: Heart Disease Classification
 # Description